Darkle/Roffline/README.md

 #### Features:

-- Downloads media from posts (video, images or pdf of article)
+- Downloads media from posts
-  - Most of the heavy lifting for downloading videos and images is done by [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [gallery-dl](https://github.com/mikf/gallery-dl)
+  - Videos are downloaded via [yt-dlp](https://github.com/yt-dlp/yt-dlp)
+  - Images are downloaded via [gallery-dl](https://github.com/mikf/gallery-dl)
+  - Articles are saved as a pdf via [Playwright](https://playwright.dev/)
 - Responsive website - can be accessed via mobile browser as well as desktop browser
 - You can easily import your subreddits from your reddit account
 - Search article titles